Kilonova and progenitor properties of merger-driven gamma-ray bursts: Analysis of electromagnetic counterparts

 \subsection{Bayesian analysis}

-In \texttt{NMMA}, inference is carried out for a specific filter $j$, in the AB magnitude $m_i^j$, over observational time series $t_{i}$ for given model parameters $\Omega$, and providing the estimated AB mag as $m_i^{j,\text{est}}({\Omega})$ \citep{Pang2021ApJ,Pang2023NatCo}.
-To account for underlying uncertainties in the afterglow, KN models, and systematic errors, an additional error $\sigma_{\rm sys}$ is included that is free to vary in the range $0-2$ mag \citep{Kunert2024,Heinzel2021MNRAS}.
-The likelihood is described as follows:
+In \texttt{NMMA}, an inference is carried out for a specific filter, $j$, in the AB magnitude, $m_i^j$, over observational time series, $t_{i}$, for given model parameters, $\Omega$, and providing the estimated AB mag as $m_i^{j,\text{est}}({\Omega})$ \citep{Pang2021ApJ,Pang2023NatCo}.
+To account for underlying uncertainties in the afterglow, KN models, and systematic errors, an additional error $\sigma_{\rm sys}$ is included that is free to vary in the range 0-2 mag \citep{Kunert2024,Heinzel2021MNRAS}.
+The likelihood is described as

 where $\sigma_i^j= \sigma^{j}(t_i)$ is the statistical error.
-Lastly, for each GRB, we fixed the luminosity distance corresponding to the observed redshift value (see \tabref{tab:All_KN_Results}) assuming a flat standard cosmological model.
+Lastly, for each GRB, we fixed the luminosity distance ($D_{\rm L}$ in Mpc) corresponding to the observed redshift value (see \tabref{tab:All_KN_Results}) assuming a flat standard cosmological model.

 Bayesian inference is performed with \texttt{PyMultiNest}\footnote{\url{https://johannesbuchner.github.io/PyMultiNest/}} \citep{Buchner2014}.
 We can evaluate different scenarios and compute the Bayes factor, which allows us to select the most plausible model that satisfies the electromagnetic observations.
-In Bayesian analysis, given a set of data $d$, prior beliefs $p(\Omega \mid \mathcal{H})$, likelihood $p(d \mid \Omega,\mathcal{H})$, and evidence $p(d\mid\mathcal{H})$, the posterior can be written as:
+In Bayesian analysis, given a set of data, $d$, prior beliefs, $p(\Omega \mid \mathcal{H})$, likelihood, $p(d \mid \Omega,\mathcal{H})$, and evidence, $p(d\mid\mathcal{H})$, the posterior can be written as

 where $\Omega$ describes the model parameters and $\mathcal{H}$ accounts for the model hypothesis.
-Rewriting above as:
+Rewriting the above as

-where the posterior $\mathcal{P}({\Omega})$, is evaluated from its likelihood $\mathcal{L}({\Omega})$, to describe the observations based on evidence $\mathcal{Z}$ and priors $\pi({\Omega})$, which essentially reflect the model choice.
-Assuming that we have two models, $\mathcal{H}_1$ and $\mathcal{H}_2$, their odds ratio, $\mathcal{O}^1_2$, can be compared as:
+where the posterior, $\mathcal{P}({\Omega})$, is evaluated from its likelihood, $\mathcal{L}({\Omega})$, to describe the observations based on evidence, $\mathcal{Z}$, and priors, $\pi({\Omega})$, which essentially reflect the model choice.
+Assuming that we have two models, $\mathcal{H}_1$ and $\mathcal{H}_2$, their odds ratio, $\mathcal{O}^1_2$, can be compared as